Skip to main content

 • Its manganese content is symbolically linked to bone health and joint function.

-• Some traditions use Rhodonite to support the body during recovery from long-term illness.
+• Some traditions use Rhodonite to support recovery from long-term illness.

 Note: These properties are based on metaphysical traditions and are not a substitute for medical advice.